 - Check the fan wheel for any wear or corrosion, as either can cause catastrophic failures.
 Check also for the buildup of material which can cause unbalance resulting in vibration, bearing wear and serious safety hazards.
 Clean or replace the wheel as required. - Check the V-belt drive for proper alignment and tension (see section on V-belt drives).
 If belts are worn, replace them as a set, matched to within manufacturer's tolerances. - 3.
-Lubricate the bearings, but do not over lubricate (see the bearing section for detailed specifications). - During any routine maintenance, all setscrews and bolts should be checked for tightness.
-See the table for correct torques. - 5.
-When installing a new wheel, the proper wheel-to-inlet clearance must be maintained (see Figure 2).
+Lubricate the bearings, but do not over lubricate (see the bearing section for detailed specifications). - Ceramic-felt shaft seals require no maintenance, although worn seals should be replaced.
+When lip-type shaft seals are provided, lubricate them with "NEVER-SEEZ" or other anti-seize compound. - During any routine maintenance, all setscrews and bolts should be checked for tightness.
+See the table for correct torques. - When installing a new wheel, the wheel should be centered in the housing between the inlet and drive sides.